rkube/delta/docs/source/notes/launching.rst

 The recommended way is to start the `processor` on Cori.
 You may need to increase the timeout in the message queues to accomodate a longer wait for initial time chunks.
-After the processor has started, launch the generator on the KSTAR DTN:
+After the processor has started, launch the generator on the sending system:

 The commands below set up the environment on the KSTAR DTN to start the generator